-About 50% of affected girls have a 45,X karyotype; about 80% have lost the paternal X. Most of the other 50% are mosaics (eg, 45,X/46,XX or 45,X/47,XXX).
+About 50% of affected girls have a 45,X karyotype; about 80% have lost the paternal X. Most of the other 50% have mosaicism (eg, 45,X/46,XX or 45,X/47,XXX).
 Among mosaic girls, phenotype may vary from that of typical Turner syndrome to normal.
 Occasionally, affected girls have one normal X and one X that has formed a ring chromosome.
 Some affected girls have one normal X and one long-arm isochromosome formed by the loss of short arms and development of a chromosome consisting of two long arms of the X chromosome.
-These girls tend to have many of the phenotypic features of Turner syndrome; thus, deletion of the X chromosome’s short arm seems to play an important role in producing the phenotype.
+These girls tend to have many of the phenotypic features of Turner syndrome; thus, deletion of the X chromosome’s short arm seems to play an important role in producing the typical phenotype.

 Gonadal dysgenesis results in the inability to undergo puberty, develop breast tissue, or begin menses.
 Other medical problems that are associated with Turner syndrome develop with aging and may not be evident without screening.

 In neonates, the diagnosis of Turner syndrome may be suspected based on the presence of lymphedema or a webbed neck.
 In the absence of these findings, some children are diagnosed later, based on short stature, lack of pubertal development, and amenorrhea.

-Hearing evaluation by an audiologist and audiogram every 3 to 5 yr
+Hearing evaluation by an audiologist and audiogram every 3 to 5 years

-There is no specific treatment for the underlying genetic condition and management is based on an individual's findings.
+There is no specific treatment for the underlying genetic condition, and management is based on an individual's findings.